afadfasdfa4/learngit/readme.txt

-git is a version control system. git is free software.
+git is a great version control system. git is free software.
+Add one line.